-This chapter examines the contributions of both biological and cultural anthropology to furthering our understanding of men's reproduction and reproductive health within an explicitly biosocial framework.
-The first part of the chapter examines recent empirical work in physical/biological anthropology, which has shown important variations in reproductive physiology within and between groups of men in different environmental contexts.
-This work, we suggest, indicates the need for further consideration of "local biologies," first defined by Lock as "an ongoing dialectic between biology and culture in which both are contingent" (1993:xxi).
-In exploring the cultural meanings surrounding menopause in Japan and North America, Lock suggests that Japanese women may experience menopause differently than North American women, in part because of higher average levels of phytoestrogens in Japanese diets, which may serve to mitigate the effects of estrogen decline at the climacteric.
-Because human reproductive physiology is under endocrinological control, human reproductive ecologists have come to recognize that both male and female reproductive physiologies are sensitive to local environments.
-Thus, local biologies must be considered when attempting to assess men's various reproductive health needs around the globe.
+In this paper, we examine the contributions of both biological and cultural anthropology to furthering our understanding of men's reproduction and reproductive health within an explicitly biosocial framework.
+In the first half of the paper, we examine recent empirical work in physical/biological anthropology, which has shown important variations in reproductive physiology within and between groups of men in different environmental contexts.
+This work, we suggest, indicates the need for further consideration of "local biologies," first defined by Lock (1993) as "an ongoing dialectic between biology and culture in which both are contingent."
+In exploring the cultural meanings surrounding menopause in Japan and North America, Lock suggested that Japanese women may experience menopause differently from North American women, in part because of higher average levels of phytoestrogens in their diets, which may serve to mitigate the effects of estrogen decline at the climacteric.
+Indeed, because human reproductive physiology is under endocrinological control, human reproductive ecologists have come to recognize that both male and female reproductive physiologies are sensitive to local environments.
+Thus, clearly, local biologies must be considered when attempting to assess men's various reproductive health needs around the globe.

-The second part of the chapter turns to contributions of cultural anthropology, with its ethnographic tradition of in-depth, field-based research and its central concept of culture.
+In the second half of the paper, we turn to the contributions of cultural anthropology, with its ethnographic tradition of in-depth, field-based research and its central concept of culture.
 Cultural anthropologists have argued that gender is a key organizing principle of social relations, influencing both sex and reproduction.
-As part of this discussion, we consider recent anthropological research on men and masculinity, much of which falls outside of current conceptualizations of men's reproductive health.
-Nonetheless it forms part of the matrix of relations influencing men's (and women's) reproductive well-being.
+As part of this discussion, we consider recent anthropological research on men and masculinity, much of which falls outside of current conceptualizations of men's reproductive health, but which nonetheless forms part of the matrix of relations influencing men's (and women's) reproductive well-being.